 Employees benchmark their organisations' L&D technologies against the social platforms they use every day voluntarily.
 Billions use social networking because they love it.
-We happily spend hours a day using Snapchat, Twitter, Instagram, Tumblr and of course the social media juggernaut that is Facebook.
+We happily spend hours a day using Snapchat, Twitter, Instagram, Tumblr - and of course the social media juggernaut that is media juggernaut t Facebook.